 Infertility affects 11% of all women and nearly 15% of all couples aren’t pregnant after a year of trying.
 Many causes of infertility are treatable, but it’s important not to wait longer than six months to a year without consulting Dr. Anna Le at Annandale Ob-Gyn so you can get a thorough evaluation and early treatment of potential problems.
-If you have any questions about infertility, or you’d like preconception counseling, call one of the offices in Annandale or Falls Church, Virginia, or book an appointment online.
+If you have any questions about infertility, or you’d like preconception counseling, call one of the offices in Annandale or Alexandria, Virginia, or book an appointment online.

 Women who are younger than 35 are considered infertile when they haven’t become pregnant after at least one year of having regular, unprotected sex.
 If you’re older than 35, you’re considered to be infertile if you’re not pregnant after six months of trying to get pregnant.